 The Delaware Judicial System is structured like a pyramid with the Supreme Court at the top and the Justice of the Peace Court at the bottom.
 Legal issues at the bottom section of the pyramid are generally less complicated and less costly.
 Conversely, legal issues that climb the pyramid become more expensive and more involved.

-The Delaware Courts mission statement is: “The Judicial Branch is a co-equal, independent branch of government entrusted with the fair, just and efficient resolution of disputes under the rules of law and equity, and with the protection of all rights and liberties guaranteed by the Constitutions of the State of Delaware and the United States.”
+The DE Courts mission statement is: “The Judicial Branch is a co-equal, independent branch of government entrusted with the fair, just and efficient resolution of disputes under the rules of law and equity, and with the protection of all rights and liberties guaranteed by the Constitutions of the State of Delaware and the United States.”

-All the pieces of the Delaware Court system are supported and managed by the Administrative Office of the Courts which includes the Judicial Information Center and the Office of the State Court Collections Enforcement.
+All the pieces of the DE Court system are supported and managed by the Administrative Office of the Courts which includes the Judicial Information Center and the Office of the State Court Collections Enforcement.
 Each of these upholds the policies and goals devised by the Chief Justice of the Supreme Court.

-Although many court records are available to the general public, Delaware has quite a few exceptions.
+Although many court records are available to the general public, this state has quite a few exceptions.
 Some of the things that are not open to the public are personnel and independent contractor records, attorney billing records, proprietary and licensed information, trade secrets and competitive bidding files, security information, and guardianship information.
 These are only a few examples.
 The Delaware Judicial website lists the details of every item disallowed in public records.
 Additionally, federal law prohibits some personal details in court records such as social security numbers, tax IDs, children’s names and banking information.

 The Delaware Judiciary has a helpful website that offers two ways to file motions, briefs, objections, and other court-related paperwork.
 First, they have a section on their website with all forms that can be downloaded or printed.
 They are listed alphabetically.
 After filling them out, users can consult the list of courthouses on the website and visit in person to drop off their paperwork.
 The second option is to use Delaware’s e-filing system called eFlex.
 Their electronic filing system can be used with the Justice of the Peace Court, the Court of Common Pleas, the Supreme Court, the Court of Chancery and the Superior Court.
 Users must register and pay a fee to use this system.

-Quickly and easily find Delaware court records from the court of chancery, the superior court, the Delaware family court, the court of common pleas and Delaware’s justice of the peace court.
+Quickly and easily find Delaware court records from the court of chancery, the superior court, the state family court, the court of common pleas and Delaware’s justice of the peace court.
 Most court records, including divorces and bankruptcies, will be available, but some like juvenile court records may be sealed.

 In 2013, the Delaware courts received 532,150 filings.
 In 2015, the number of filings decreased by 7.8% and counted 490,506 filings and had 218,444 outgoing cases